zaiisao/Documentation/en/Real-time-Messaging/RTM_product.md

 The Agora RTM SDK enables the following functions:

--   Send and receive peer-to-peer messages.
+-   Send and receive (offline) peer-to-peer messages.
 -   Send and receive channel messages.
 -   Get the member list of the channel.
 -   Create, send, cancel, accept, or decline a call invitation.
+-   Set, update, or get a user's attributes.
+-   Interconnect with the legacy Agora Signaling SDK

 ## Applications